andchir/shopkeeper4-comments/README.md

 ![Comments - screenshot #1](https://github.com/andchir/shopkeeper4-comments/blob/master/Resources/docs/screenshots/screenshot001.png?raw=true "Comments - screenshot #1")

 Can be used in Shopkeeper4 and in other applications using Symfony 4.
+Used DoctrineMongoDBBundle 4+.

 ## Installing